-Here is a great dementia resource for caregivers and healthcare professinals,
+Here is a great dementia resource for caregivers and healthcare professionals,

 Your residents will love the Amazon Kindle Fire